Speech & Language Centre - Introduction

 - Varying levels of classroom support.
 Some subjects require more support than others.

-- Withdrawal for individual and group work within the Centre.
+- Withdrawal for individual and group work.

 Students' Difficulties May Include: